 |Examinations and Assignments: |

-Students will write multiple essays during the semester, and complete a final project relating memory and film.
+Students will make several oral presentations to the class, framed by material provided by the instructor, write multiple essays during the semester, and complete a final written project relating memory and film.

 |Additional Requirements and/or Comments: |

 Because PSYC321 is conceptually linked to PSYC/NS&B221 on a weekly basis, this POI seminar is limited to students who are currently taking or have recently taken PSYC/NS&B221.

 |Instructor(s): Seamon,John G. Times: .....F.
 01:10PM-04:00PM; Location: JUDD113; |

 |Permission of Instructor Required|

 |Permission of instructor will be granted during the drop/add period.
 Students must submit either a ranked or unranked drop/add request for this course.|